Walter Adolph: Battle of France and Britain

 The Wehrmacht launched the invasion of France and the Low Countries on 10 May 1940.
 During this campaign, I. Gruppe of JG 1 was subordinated to the Stab (headquarters unit) of Jagdgeschwader 27 (JG 27–27th Fighter Wing) which was under the control of VIII.
 Fliegerkorps (8th Air Corps) under the command of Generaloberst Wolfram Freiherr von Richthofen.
 That day, I. Gruppe flew combat air patrols in the area of Venlo–Tirlemont–Liège and later that day to Maastricht.
 On 12 May, German forces began crossing the bridges over Meuse and Albert Canal.
 At first light, nine Bristol Blenheims belonging to No. 139 Squadron RAF took off from Plivot to bomb the bridgeheads.
 They ran into Bf 109s from Stab./JG 51, and 2. and 3./JG 27.
 In defense of these bridges, I. Gruppe claimed ten bombers shot down, including three Blenheim bombers from No. 139 Squadron by Adolph.
 No. 139 Squadron lost seven of the unescorted bombers.
 On 16 May, I. Gruppe was moved to an airfield at Charleville.
 On 6 June, Adolph was credited with two aerial victories over French Lioré et Olivier LeO 451 bombers in the vicinity of Montdidier, his fifth and last during the French campaign.

 I. Gruppe moved to an airfield at Plumetot on 30 June 1940 for combat against the RAF.
 On 5 July, the Luftwaffe began reorganizing its fighter units.
 In consequence, I. Gruppe of JG 1 was officially integrated into JG 27 as its III.
 Gruppe, with 2.
 Staffel of JG 1 then becoming the 8.
 Staffel of JG 27.
 On 19 July, III.
 Gruppe escorted a number of Junkers Ju 87 dive bombers on a Kanalkampf mission to the Isle of Wight where they encountered a number of Hawker Hurricane fighters.
-The Gruppe claimed five Hurricans shot down, including one by Adolph.
+The Gruppe claimed five Hurricanes shot down, including one by Adolph.
 The RAF attacked the Querqueville Airfield on the afternoon of 1 August.
 In defense of this attack, I. Gruppe claimed three aerial victories, including a Blenheim bomber shot down by Adolph near Cherbourg.
 On 7 September, the Luftwaffe launched Operation Loge, a 65-day air offensive against London.
 That day, Adolph claimed a Supermarine Spitfire destroyed south of Stanford.